MarcStan/github-action-pinner/docs/Configuration.md

 > Consider trusting 'actions/checkout/01aecccf739ca6ff86c0539fbc67a7a5007bbc81' by adding it to the config once you have audited the code.

 In the config file add this text to trust the specific commit hash (after you have reviewed the code).
-Multiple hashes can be added across many repositories.

 ```
 actions/checkout/01aecccf739ca6ff86c0539fbc67a7a5007bbc81
 ```
+Multiple hashes can be added across many repositories by adding multipe lines.

 Adding a commit merely prevents the warning from showing up when running an update on future actions.